Dorothy Darnell: Life

 Sometime before 1939, Dorothy Darnell moved to Alton, Hampshire where she lived with her sister, Amy Beatrix Darnell (1873-1970).

 Dorothy Darnell was the inspiration behind the creation of the Jane Austen Society which she founded in 1940.
-The main purpose behind the creation of the society was in order to purchase Chawton Cottage, the house where Jane Austen lived from 1809–1817.
+The main purpose behind the creation of the society was in order to purchase Chawton Cottage, the house where Jane Austen lived from 1809 to 1817.
 Dorothy Darnell served as secretary of the society, a role shared with Elizabeth Jenkins.
 Her sister, Amy Beatrix Darnell served as the Treasurer of the society.

 Dorothy died at home, at Brook Cottage, Lenten Street, Alton, Hampshire on 12 October 1953.